christopher5106/christopher5106.github.io/_posts/2018-10-20-course-zero-deep-learning.markdown

 Note that **a loss function always outputs a scalar value**.
 This scalar value is a measure of fit of the model with the real value.

-In **conclusion** of this section, the goal of machine learning is to have a function fit with the real world; and to have this function fit well, we use a loss function.
+In **conclusion** of this section, the goal of machine learning is to have a function fit with the real world; and to have this function fit well, we use a loss function to measure how to reduce this distance.

 # Second concept: the Gradient Descent